Datawav/aos-hubs/onboarding/03-discovery-session-guide.md

 - **How do you like to collaborate?** Async/sync preferences, tools, pace
 - **What's your capacity?** Time, energy, competing commitments
 - **Are there specific risks we should be aware of?** Safety, legal, reputational
-- **What's your relationship to the broader ecosystem?** Existing connections, communities
+- **What's your relationship to the broader ecosystem?** Existing connections, communities, conferences, cohorts
+- **What's your current funding situation?** Grants, self-funded, looking for support, runway

 ## What We Capture